ChanRathke/PortfolioSentinel/Documentation/Development.md

 - Change the directory into the Frontend folder: `cd test-project`
 - Run the following code: `npm run dev`
 - Open the browser by either clicking on the link provided by "Local:" or entering it into your browser manually
-    - It should look like this `Local:   http://localhost:5173/`
+    - It should look like this: `http://localhost:5173/`
 - Open a 2nd terminal
 - Change the directory into the backend folder: `cd test-api`
 - Run `fetch_calls.py` by doing `python fetch_calls.py`